jfrog/log-analytics-datadog/README.md

 |---------------|-----------------|------|
 | Linux (x86_64)| ZIP             | https://github.com/jfrog/log-analytics/raw/master/fluentd-installer/fluentd-1.11.0-linux-x86_64.tar.gz |

-Download it to a directory the user has permissions to write such as the `$JF_PRODUCT_DATA_INTERNAL` locations discussed above:
+Download it to a directory, where the user has permissions to write, such as the `$JF_PRODUCT_DATA_INTERNAL` locations discussed above:

 ````text
 cd $JF_PRODUCT_DATA_INTERNAL